 The minimum licensing requirements for a center director require 90 clock hours of training or the CDA plus three semester hours of education in business/administration.
 Preschool programs serving more than 40 children require a director to have an associate degree with 15 semester hours in early childhood education.
-The Administrator’s Credential in Maryland has four levels.
+The Administrator’s Credential in Maryland is competency based and has four levels.
 At the first two levels, it minimally requires clock hour training and experience in early childhood education; at level three and four it requires an associate and baccalaureate degree respectively.
 Principal licensure requires a master’s degree and teaching experience.
 Elementary principal certificates can include pre-K, however pre-K content and pre-K experience are not required.
 At the highest level of the state-wide QRIS, Maryland EXCELS, the program director must hold the Administrator’s Credential (level 2 or higher).
 There is one early childhood leadership academy and no early childhood leadership degree programs.